 Monthly internship stipends will be offered, so long as it does not interfere with the student’s respective university requirements for internships.
 Full-time interns will receive a stipend of $1000 per month, which will be prorated for part-time positions and partial months.

 - Preference for a candidate who is pursuing a Master’s Degree in a related field

 - Knowledge of U.S. government and congressional bodies is required

 - Knowledge of U.K., EU and/or Canadian government bodies is preferred

-- Knowledge of policy issues related to the MENA region is preferred
+- Knowledge of policy issues related to the MENA region, particularly regarding governance, human rights, economies, or climate change is preferred

 - Proficiency in Arabic (ability to read and understand) is a plus

-Applications will be accepted AND reviewed on a rolling basis up until March 31, 2021.
-Applicants are encouraged to apply early, as we are prepared to make an offer as soon as possible.
-Please send the following documents to firstname.lastname@example.org with “2021 Summer Advocacy Internship” in the subject line:
+Applications will be accepted AND reviewed on a rolling basis up until March 20th, 2022.
+Please send the following documents to email@example.com with “2022 Summer Advocacy Internship” in the subject line:

 - Cover letter that includes the following information:

 - When are you available to begin your internship?
 What days/schedule are you able to work?